2017 Tours, Programs and Events

 WILD HORSE PHOTO SAFARIS IN SAN LUIS OBISPO

 On 2,000 acres of horse heaven in Central Coastal California, 70 wild horses and 16 burros roam free.
 Safaris last 3 hours and can be scheduled for early morning or late afternoon.
 Picnic basket with healthy snacks and light meal provided – end your Photo Safari with a pre-arranged picnic lunch or dinner in the hills with mountain top views to the sea!
 Minimum Suggested donation $350 per person, minimum 4 participants.
 By special arrangement.
-Email email@example.com with your preferred dates.
+Email email@example.com with your preferred dates or click here to register for our set dates!

 Join us on the last Saturday of each month May – August for docent led sanctuary tours.